MarcTheSpark/marciano/README.md

 # Marciano

-Composition tools of Marc Evanstein and Mariano Sigman.
+Composition tools for the collaboration between Marc Evanstein and Mariano Sigman.